palantirnet/search_api_federated_solr/README.md

 ## Module Dependencies

-SearchAPI Federated Solr requires the following standard modules:
+Search API Federated Solr requires the following standard modules:

-- SearchAPI
+- Search API
-- SearchAPI Field Map
+- Search API Field Map
 - SeachAPI Solr
 - Token

-The SearchAPI Field Map module is used to provide common indexing across each site.
+The Search API Field Map module is used to provide common indexing across each site.
 See that module’s documentation for additional information.

 The module also relies on the Federated Search React application, which can be included as a Drupal library.